mcordell/hard_citer/README.md

 Hard Citer seeks to replicate the functionality of Papers' [magic citations][1] in HTML.
 Papers does not provide an easy way to perform magic citations and produce a nicely formatted bibliography for HTML, from an HTML document source.
-For the best bang for you buck, use one of the text editors listed [here][2] under the heading "Insertation of citekey" so that you can easily cite while you write.
+For the best bang for your buck, use one of the text editors listed [here][2] under the heading "Insertation of citekey" so that you can easily cite while you write.
 As an added benefit, papers will automatically group your citations in the manuscript section.
-Export this group to bibtex library and you are good to go to use Hard Citer.
+Export this group to a bibtex library and you are ready to use Hard Citer.

 [1]: http://support.mekentosj.com/kb/tutorials/magic-citations
 [2]: http://support.mekentosj.com/kb/read-write-cite/applications-supported-by-magic-citations